aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 # CluStrat:

-This software performs agglomerative hierarchical clustering using the Mahalanobis distance based Genetic Relationship Matrix (GRM) representing the population-level covariance (LD) for the SNPs.
+This software performs agglomerative hierarchical clustering with the Mahalanobis distance based Genetic Relationship Matrix (GRM) representing the population-level covariance (LD) for the genetic markers.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Genome-wide association studies (GWAS) have been extensively used to estimate the signed effects of trait-associated alleles and compute polygenic risk scores.
+Recently, it has been made evident that more rigorous and sophisticated methods for standard population structure correction are needed .
+Here, we provide a correction technique for complex population structure while leveraging the linkage disequilibrium (LD) induced distances between individuals.
+We implement CluStrat, which performs agglomerative hierarchical clustering using the Mahalanobis distance based Genetic Relationship Matrix (GRM) representing the population-level covariance (LD) for the SNPs.
+Here, we provide a comprehensive guide to stratification and subsequent disorder trait prediction or estimation utilizing the underlying LD structure of the genotypes.

 ## Getting Started